Daniel-KM/Omeka-S-module-DerivativeMedia/README.md

 - [ ] Add a check for missing conversions (a table with a column by conversion).
 - [ ] Add a check for fast start (mov,mp4,m4a,3gp,3g2,mj2).
 - [ ] Finalize for pdf.
+- [ ] Add a check of number of job before running job CreateDerivatives.

 Warning